 It’s very common to have certain floors in our homes carpeted and some not.
 The problem with a lot of carpeted flooring is that they may contain toxic elements, including fibers, dyes, padding, adhesives, and stain-resistant chemicals.
-Also, they can often time be coated with a plastic material to preserve their color and structure.
-When getting new flooring, consider bamboo, linoleum, tile, wool, and reclaimed hardwood.
+Also, they can often time be coated with plastic material to preserve their color and structure.
+When getting new flooring, consider bamboo, linoleum, tile, wood, and reclaimed hardwood.

 Better Insulated Doors and Windows